cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 random transformation or as a random permutation {{BDPV08}}.

-- Otherwise, H MUST be a hash function that has been proved indifferentiable from a random oracle {{MRH04}} under a standard cryptographic assumption.
+- Otherwise, H MUST be a hash function that has been proved indifferentiable from a random oracle {{MRH04}} under a reasonable cryptographic assumption.

 SHA-2 {{FIPS180-4}} and SHA-3 {{FIPS202}} are typical and RECOMMENDED choices.
 As an example, for the 128-bit security level, b >= 256 bits and either SHA-256 or